usermac/aiwork/README.md

 https://github.com/usermac/aiwork

-P.S. - No support is offered.
+PS - No support is offered.

 ## Sample of actual use
 The real time example was an actual live suggestion during my developer talk this past Tuesday (10/24/2023) recreated here.
 You can see the original here: https://youtu.be/0d9QaDj5zXI?si=w7MMFcRUABEzfHSw